 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby organs and tissues is also very important.
 When doctors plan treatment, they consider how it might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .